Azure-Samples/communication-services-authentication-hero-nodejs/README.md

 This ACS Solutions - Authentication sample provides the following features:

+* **/deleteUser** - Delete the identity mapping information from the user's roaming profile including the ACS identity.

 * **/getToken** - Get / refresh a token for an ACS user.

 * **/exchangeToken** - Exchange an M365 token of a Teams user for an ACS token.